A Whiff of Farewell in the Air

 Port of Tipasa, Algeria

 I haven’t heard from you for a whole month.
 I fear you might never come back to me again.
 Your phone is off, and you are not answering my messages.
 Even though it is still way too early and I risk waking my mother up, I call her on the phone to ask whether she has information on your whereabouts.
 She accuses me of being a crazy fool and beseeches me to come to my senses and return to her.
 As I open my notebook in hopes of finding a trace of you, the smell of your perfume hits me.
 I inhale deeply and try to hold on to it for as long as I can, for it may very well be the only thing you have left behind.
 Not knowing what has happened to you is driving me nuts.
 In order to see your face again, I open the photo album and look through the pictures I once took of you.
-It’s a shame that I have to resign myself to an unresponsive image of ...Read more
+It’s a shame that I have to resign myself to an ...Read more

 Sidi M’Cid Bridge